RnR-2018/Deep-learning-with-PyTorch-and-GCP/README.md

 # Deep Learning with PyTorch and Google Cloud Platforms
-Nanyan "Rosalie" Zhu and Chen "Raphael" Liu
+Nanyan "Rosalie" Zhu and Chen "Raphael" Liu, Columbia University

 ## Overview
 This tutorial is designed for the course BMEN4460 instructed by Dr. Andrew Laine and Dr. Jia Guo starting from the Spring 2020 semester at Columbia University.</br>